LBBNetwork/VCF400/README.md

 * QMNUSRC:	This library contains the source for all menus
 * QRPGLESRC:	This library contains the RPG IV/ILE source code for all applications
 * QSDASRC:	This library contains the DDS for all RPG screen descriptions
+* QCLSRC:       This library contains the CL source for helper programs (think batch/shell script)

 To-do List: